LaunchCodeEducation/intro-to-programming-csharp/src/assignments/MarsRover.rst

 .. note::

-   The value for an item in a ``Response`` instance's ``CommandsCompleted`` list will be ``false`` if the command could NOT be completed.
-This will happen if the rover is given a command to move while in "LOW_POWER" mode.
+   The rover does not move while in "LOW_POWER" mode.

 .. _rover-modes-table: